 Put yourself in the middle of the action at Nampo-dong, the district which is home to BIFF Square.
 Street vendors congregate here to offer a mouth-watering array of snacks such as hotteok, a type of sweet pancakes filled with brown sugar and seeds.
 Branching out from this square are streets lined with shops selling shoes, cosmetics, clothing, and all kinds of trinkets.

 From there, you can wander into the enormous Gukje Market as well as Yongdusan Park, which spills around the base of the Busan Tower.
-Save some space in your tummy, because you will step into the seafood galore that is Jagalchi Market.
+Save some space in your tummy, because you will step into the seafood heaven that is Jagalchi Market.
 This is where you can chomp on still-alive, wriggling octopus.
-Not up to it?
-Make your purchases whilst surrounded by squids, shellfish, crabs, eels and all sorts of creatures, then take it upstairs to be freshly prepared in a restaurant.
+Can’t handle that?
+Buy a selection of squid, shellfish, crabs, eels and all sorts of other sea creatures, then take your catch upstairs to be cooked for you in the restaurant of your choice.

-From there, move on to another commercial hub: Seomyeon.
-Under the ground is where the hubbub is emanating from.
-The Seomyeon Underground Shopping Centre has a bewildering number of exits, and as you find your way out, you might as well pop by a shop or twenty.
-If you don’t have enough of shopping, continue to the Lotte Department Store.
-Otherwise, emerge outdoor and experience the nightlife that the area is well-known for.
+From there, move on to another commercial hub: Seomyeon Underground Shopping Centre.
+After that, If you haven’t had your fill of shopping, continue on to the Lotte Department Store, a mall that has something for the whole family.
+Otherwise, emerge outdoors and experience the nightlife that the area is well-known for.
 At Output, you can dish out moves to electronic and hip-hop beats all night long.

 9D8N Korea itinerary part two: Jeju Island